pryv/dev-site/src/documents/sections/public-channels.html.md

 An array of [activity events](#data-types-event) containing the accessible events ordered by time (see `sortAscending` above).

-#### Specific errors
+#### Errors

+- `400 Bad Request`, id `INVALID_PARAMETERS_FORMAT`: The request's parameters do not follow the expected format (e.g. missing required parameter, wrong type of data, etc.)
-- `400 Bad Request`, id `UNKNOWN_FOLDER`: TODO may happen if one of the specified folders doesn't exist
+- `400 Bad Request`, id `UNKNOWN_FOLDER`: One (or more) of the specified folders doesn't exist.

 ### GET `{channel base path}/events/{event-id}/{file-name}`

 Gets the attached file.
-This method must be implemented if some of your public channel's events contain attachments.
+This method does not have to be implemented if the public channel's events never contain attachments; in that case a `404 Not Found` response is returned.

 #### Successful response: `200 OK`

+#### Errors

+- `404 Not Found`, id `UNKNOWN_ATTACHMENT`: The attached file can't be found for the specified event.

 ## Folders

-[Folders](#data-types-folder) provide an organization structure for channels that need it; implementing folders in public channels is by no means mandatory.
-The folders on public channels are the same as those in the Pryv API.
+[Folders](#data-types-folder) provide an organization structure for channels that need it.
+Implementing folders in public channels is by no means mandatory; public channels with no need for folders just return a `404 Not Found` response for the method below.

 ### GET `{channel base path}/folders`